apache/cordova-docs/docs/en/3.0.0/guide/overview/index.md

 various device features the way native apps do, it must also reference a `cordova.js` file, which provides API bindings.
 <!-- XREF
-(See the API Reference for an overview, and the API and Configuration Guide for examples of how to use them.)
+(See the API Reference for an overview, and the Application Development Guide for examples of how to use them.)
 XREF -->

 The Cordova-enabled WebView may provide the application with its entire user interface.
 It can also be a component within a larger, hybrid application that mixes the WebView with native application components.
-Cordova provides a _plug-in_ interface for these components to communicate with each other.
+Cordova provides a _plugin_ interface for these components to communicate with each other.

 ## Development Paths